alexmanno/vhosts_bash_creator/README.md

 # vhosts_bash_creator

-this is a bash software for add new vhost in apache2
+this is a bash software for add new vhost in apache2 and ftp virtual user in vsftpd

 Installation:
   - Download file